-Would you like a way to avoid power struggles and meltdowns at those inconvenient times, like when you're trying to get your kids in the car to go somewhere.
-What's preventive maintenance?
+Would you like a way to avoid power struggles and meltdowns at those inconvenient times, like when you're trying to get your kids into the car to go somewhere?

 What's Preventive Maintenance?
 Think about what happens to your car if you don't fill it with gas, change the oil, and give it a regular tune up.
 It ends

 parents aren't given a preventive maintenance plan for their children.
 But if you don't refill your child's love tank with acknowledgment and validation,

-love tank, roughhouse with him daily so he gets some good giggling in, and give him regular one-on-one time, you can count on more breakdown time.
+roughhouse with him daily so he gets some good giggling in, and give her regular one-on-one time, you can count on more breakdown time.

 Unfortunately, once your car is in the breakdown lane, your options are limited.
 Similarly, there are only so many things you can do once your two year

 old is in meltdown mode when you're trying to buckle him into his carseat, or your twelve year old is lying to you about drinking with his friends.

 The trick is to prevent the breakdown to begin with.